 If you have trouble remembering to take medication, setting a phone alarm can help remind you to take pills at the correct time.

 If you tend to get yeast infections from antiobiotics, you may also discuss fluconazole (Diflucan pill) with your doctor.
 Probiotics can also help.
 Be sure to discuss any other medications or supplements with your surgeon to ensure there are no interactions.

 Bathing after tummy tuck

 Keeping the wound clean with antibacterial bar soap can go a long way to reduce infection.
 In the first two weeks or so, avoid scrubbing the wound with soap.
 Loofahs and bath sponges should be avoided.
 Simply let the soap suds up on the wound, then rinse away.
 You want to be gentle on the incision.
 Doctor Bernard provides all his patients with detailed aftercare instructions, so you will know exactly how and when you can shower after tummy tuck surgery.

 Not all wound dressings are created equal.
 As with any plastic surgery, infection is always a risk.
 The latest wound dressings keep germs at bay better than older wound dressings.

 Doctor Bernard uses PICO negative pressure dressings for all his tummy tuck patients.
-In his medical opinion, these are the best wound dressing on the market today.
+In his medical opinion, these are the highest quality wound dressing on the market today.
 They have a special layer that traps up to 99.9% of bacteria, according to the manufacturer.

 PICO dressings will be applied to the wound before you wake up from surgery.
 Doctor Bernard’s nurse will remove the wound dressing at around day 10 post op, so there is nothing you have to do other than attend your follow-up appointments.